Wyomissing, Pennsylvania: Geography

-Wyomissing is located in central Berks County at 40°19′58″N 75°57′53″W (40.332742, -75.964603).
+Wyomissing is located in central Berks County at 40°19′58″N 75°57′53″W (40.332742, −75.964603).
 It is bordered by the city of Reading to the northeast and southeast, by West Reading directly to the east, by the borough of Shillington and Cumru Township to the south, by Spring Township to the west and northwest, and by Bern Township to the north.
 From south to north, the west side of Wyomissing is bordered by the unincorporated communities of Montrose Manor, Lincoln Park, West Wyomissing, West Lawn, Whitfield, and Colony Park.
 Directly to the north, in Bern Township, is the unincorporated community of Greenfields.

 The northeastern boundary of Wyomissing with Reading is formed by Tulpehocken Creek and a small portion of the Schuylkill River.
 Wyomissing Creek flows from southwest to northeast towards the Schuylkill, through the southern part of the borough.

-According to the United States Census Bureau, the borough has a total area of 11.65 km2, of which 11.60 km2 is land and 0.05 km2, or 0.47 percent, is water.
+According to the U.S. Census Bureau, the borough has a total area of 11.65 km2, of which 11.60 km2 is land and 0.05 km2, or 0.47 percent, is water.

-In the vicinity of the Knitting Mills (formerly the Vanity Fair complex), average monthly temperatures range from 30.6 °F in January to 75.9 °F in July.
+In the vicinity of the Knitting Mills, formerly the Vanity Fair complex, average monthly temperatures range from 30.6 °F in January to 75.9 °F in July.
 The climate locally and in the surrounding area is classified by the Köppen climate classification system as hot-summer humid continental (Dfa).
 The local hardiness zone is 7a, bordering on 6b.

 History

-1685 to 1906

-The original inhabitants of Wyomissing are Lenape (Delaware) Native Americans, who lived along the banks of Wyomissing Creek.
+The original inhabitants of Wyomissing are Lenape Native Americans, who lived along the banks of Wyomissing Creek.
 The name Wyomissing is from the Delaware language, meaning "peaceful/long fish/pike".
 Much of Berks County was transferred from the Native Americans to William Penn in 1685.
 Title to the land that much of Wyomissing is built upon was in two parcels, an eastern tract and a western tract, which were divided by a northwesterly line in the vicinity of Lake Avenue.
 One of the earliest industries in the area was the Evans Grist Mill.
 This building still stands at the corner of Old Mill Road and Old Wyomissing Road.